As introverts who want to help people and feelers who love logic, INFJs can seem confusing, even to themselves.

 Ah yes, the “G” word!
 As sensitive, intuitive people, INFJs have a highly accurate sixth sense about others.
 Our finely tuned empathy means we can feel others’ feelings — and yes, we know when they’re not telling the whole truth.
 We have this ability to see through people’s outward persona to the real person underneath.
 We are also experts at body language and can detect subtleties in tone of voice and language.
 This can make us appear almost psychic — okay, at the very least, weird — to people who don’t have these skills.

-Problem is, once we get to know someone, we can be stupidly gullible and overly trusting — trust me, I’ve been there.
-As one of Keirsey’s Idealists, we tend to see the best in people and can be fooled into believing someone is trustworthy when they are not.
+Problem is, once we get to know someone, we can be overly trusting — trust me, I’ve been there.
+As one of Keirsey’s Idealists, INFJs tend to see the best in people and can be fooled into believing someone is trustworthy when they are not.

 7. They are quiet yet passionate.

-INFJs are always thinking about their next project and feel a fiery enthusiasm about the causes that are important to them.
+INFJs are always thinking about their next project and feel a fiery enthusiasm about the causes that are important to them, such as helping people (or animals) in need.
 So while their dedication to the common good combined with their sponge-like ability to pick up information gives them an enormous source of energy, it also means they need long periods of rest and quiet time to reflect and recharge.

 8. Somehow, INFJs are both smart and naïve.